erikberglund/erikberglund.github.io/_posts/2016-05-12-Extracting_Payload_Keys_From_Profile_Manager.markdown

 Also, some strings that are returned cannot be found in the places I've looked and might be resolved in the private frameworks.

-I currently need to focus on building an alpha release of the [ProfileCreator](https://github.com/ProfileCreator/ProfileCreator) application, but when that is finished, I will probably revisit this script at a later time to try and improve it further.
+I currently need to focus on building an alpha release of the [ProfileCreator](https://github.com/ProfileCreator/ProfileCreator) application, but when that is finished, I will probably revisit this script to improve it further.

 If anyone find this interesting please feel free to extend my script or use it as inspiration.